knpuniversity/symfony2-series/knpu/episode4/assets.rst

 I want you to notice that the path isn't changing, except that we don't need the first ``/`` anymore.
 When you've got this, refresh.
-The site still looks great, so let's look at the HTML source.
-Well, it's just the same as before.
-So it looks like ``asset`` isn't doing anything.
+The site still looks great and the HTML source looks exactly as it did before, so ``asset`` isn't doing anything . . . yet.

 .. _`episode 1`: http://knpuniversity.com/screencast/symfony2-ep1/assets#the-assets-install-command